The online Comment window has expired

 • Default_avatar

-Abigail Jackson about 5 years ago
+Abigail Jackson over 5 years ago

 ATTN: Councilman Steve Hansen.
 I am voicing this comment as a constituent in the majority-renter neighborhood of Midtown Sacramento.
 I support this ordinance with amendments to include a democratically elected rent board instead of mediation decided by the City Council.
 This Ordinance proposal is decent, but needs to go the extra step in protecting our renters.
 Why wouldn't you choose to protect the bulk of your voters with stronger tenant protections in this Ordinance?
 Please consider amending the proposal to include improved tenant protections such as: 1) closing the loophole in this Ordinance on tenant evictions (make sure landlords don't evict tenants before the year is up); 2) fix the "renovations" evictions loophole in this Ordinance; and, 3) as I mentioned, a democratically elected rent board.
 Thank you for listening and please advocate for your constituents.